-Eventually in 2362, Zack’s parents decided they required a change of scenery to allow their sons time to grow up on Earth and have a normal childhood on the home planet.
-In the following year they welcomed the arrival of their third child, a sister called Hannah.
+Eventually, in 2362, Zack’s parents decided they required a change of scenery to allow their sons time to grow up on Earth and have a normal childhood on the home planet.
+In the following year, they welcomed the arrival of their third child, a sister called Hannah.
 While his mother taught at Starfleet Academy and Nicholas worked with the Federation diplomatic corps in Paris, Zack attended secondary school in San Francisco, California.

-When he was fifteen Zack was known as the sporty one out of his family, he was the captain of the football squad and captain of the school basketball team.
+When he was fifteen Zack was known as the sporty one of his family, he was the captain of the football squad and captain of the school basketball team.
 At this age his parents called it his maturing stage, he became very protective of his younger brother, Jonathan.
-At one time he stood up for his brother in getting into a fight with two older teenager boys at his school.
+At one time he stood up for his brother in getting into a fight with two older teenage boys at his school.
 His brother never found out but Zack had suffered from several bruises, a broken jaw and a torn ligament in his knee (when he had jumped kicked one of the bullies and landed awkwardly).
-Before his parents arrived at the school he had already been treated for most of his injuries though he was able to harm the older boys and made them think twice from harassing Jonathan again.
+Before his parents arrived at the school he had already been treated for most of his injuries though he was able to harm the older boys and made them think twice about harassing Jonathan again.

-For his sixteenth birthday his mother took him on his first trip outside of Earth and, took him to Mars to see the Utopia Planitia Shipyards.
+For his sixteenth birthday, his mother took him on his first trip outside of Earth and, took him to Mars to see the Utopia Planitia Shipyards.
 Zack had always believed that day was his most memorable.
 When he was preparing to leave high school he was offered positions at a number of sporting colleges on Earth.
 He attended one in the south of France for several months before deciding to quit at the horror of his parents who both thought it would be the greatest experience for their keen sportsman of a son.
 When he told his parents what he wanted to do, it split them both up on the choice of his new career.
 He wanted to join Starfleet Academy.
-His mother already a long serving Starfleet Officer encouraged it however his father was not best pleased.
+His mother, already a long-serving Starfleet Officer, encouraged it however his father was not best pleased.
 This led to several arguments between father and son, ending with Zack not talking to his father for over five years.

 After being assigned to the USS Farragut (NCC-60597) in 2373, as the new cultural anthropologist specialist, Zack had not expected that his service to the Nebula-class ship would be short-lived.
-As war had erupted between the Federation and Klingon Empire the year before, Zack had not expected to participate in the brutality of conflict due to his position.
-Sadly his hopes had been crushed when he led an away mission away from the Farragut to assist researchers on duck blind mission.
-His team were sent to deliver supplies and assist them with cataloguing their data collected so far on a pre-warp civilisation in the Lembatta Cluster.
-However when his captain informed him that the Farragut was going to pick them up earlier than planned to assist Starfleet forces at Ajilon Prime, Zack was in mid-conversation when contact with the ship was lost.
+As the war had erupted between the Federation and Klingon Empire the year before, Zack had not expected to participate in the brutality of conflict due to his position.
+Sadly his hopes had been crushed when he led an away mission away from the Farragut to assist researchers on a duck blind mission.
+His team were sent to deliver supplies and assist them with cataloguing the data collected so far on a pre-warp civilisation in the Lembatta Cluster.
+However, when his captain informed him that the Farragut was going to pick them up earlier than planned to assist Starfleet forces at Ajilon Prime, Zack was in mid-conversation when contact with the ship was lost.
 Worried about what happened to the Farragut, Zack decided to pack up the duck blind mission and use the runabout they had to investigate.
 A few days later they found the remains of the Farragut.
-After rescuing a few survivors from the ship, as the ranking officer Zack decided they would head to Ajilon Prime as it was the nearest planet they could reach before their own supplies ran out.
-They arrived in time to provide assistance to the Starfleet contingent that were trying to push the Klingons off the world.
+After rescuing a few survivors from the ship, as the ranking officer, Zack decided they would head to Ajilon Prime as it was the nearest planet they could reach before their own supplies ran out.
+They arrived in time to provide assistance to the Starfleet contingent that was trying to push the Klingons off the world.
 Zack was commended for his decision and for ensuring that his team did not lose a single soul.
 After the ceasefire with the Klingon Empire was reinstated, Zack and the remaining Farragut survivors were debriefed at the Starfleet base at Tanandra Bay.

 Assigned to the Excelsior-class USS Tucker (NCC-44277) shortly after leaving Ajilon Prime, Lieutenant junior grade Zack Marshall-Bennet was assigned as chief science officer.
 His time on the Tucker would be one where he enjoyed the most amount of his freedom in pursuing a range of projects.
 He developed a strong bond with his commanding officer, Captain Ronald Hoffman, who was a former scientist himself.
-Hoffman became a somewhat of a mentor to Zack.
+Hoffman became somewhat of a mentor to Zack.
 During a mapping mission in the Typhon Expanse, the Tucker was ordered to join the Starfleet battle fleet being assigned under the command of Vice Admiral Hayes to fight an incoming Borg Cube.

 The Tucker sustained heavy damage during the opening moments of the engagement with the Borg Cube.
-Hoffman and a majority of the senior staff had been killed or were injured.
+Hoffman and a majority of the senior staff had been killed or injured.
 The ship was barely holding it together.
-As it was now defenceless (it’s weapon arrays were destroyed), Bennet was forced to take command.
-Unable to pursue the Cube like others in the fleet, Bennet took the decision to use the Tucker to save those ship that had been left damaged and disabled in the wake of the Borg Cube.
+As it was now defenceless (its weapon arrays were destroyed), Bennet was forced to take command.
+Unable to pursue the Cube like others in the fleet, Bennet took the decision to use the Tucker to save those ships that had been left damaged and disabled in the wake of the Borg Cube.
 Leading a number of the rescue missions himself, Bennet once again found himself in the middle of helping his fellow comrades who had fallen and needed saving.
 Without its warp core (it had been ejected and used as a weapon against the Borg), the Tucker remained with the broken remains of the fleet until other ships arrived.
 The nightmare of seeing the Borg rip through the fleet so carefree haunted his dreams for several months.